 Using this feature, reviewers of the app can assign different statuses like Accepted, Rejected, In Progress, On Hold etc. to the submissions created by the end users.
-Make sure you save all the values.
 Submission owners will be notified on each status change unless such settings have been disabled.

-Enable this option if you don’t want users to sign up to use the app.
-You will be able to share the link of the app and anyone can see the App and submit data just by visiting the link.
+We enable this option if we don't want users to sign up to use the app.
+We can share the link of the app and anyone can see the App and submit data just by visiting the link.

 More Advantages: No need to add users to the app and the Workplace, and no need to buy licenses for each user,